Non-Binary Voice Training

 FAQ: Can you help even though I am planning on or have already received voice feminization surgery?

 Yes!
-Not only is voice therapy recommended for post-op recovery, it's typically recommended in combination with voice feminization surgery.
+Voice therapy is typically recommended for post-op recovery andtraining.
 This is because voice feminization surgery only changes the pitch of the voice, which is a small component of voice training.

 FAQ: How long will it take?

-This is almost an impossible question to answer without having met and completed our initial assessment.
-Many, many factors contribute to the duration or to the number of sessions required before achieving voice goals, some of which include having a safe practice space, overall voice health, time resources, financial or insurance limitations, previous experience with voice training, confidence in exploring variations in voice, etc.
+This is almost an impossible question to answer.
+Everyone is different!
+It’s complicated to answer this without having met and completed our initial assessment.
+Many, many factors contribute to training duration, some of which include having a safe practice space, overall voice health, time resources, financial or insurance limitations, previous experience with voice training, confidence in exploring variations in voice, etc.

 FAQ: I'm on Testosterone but am not satisfied with the sound of my voice.
 Would voice training help?

-Unlike transwomen, HRT for transmen has an effect on the pitch of the voice.
+Unlike transwomen, HRT for transmen hasan effect on the pitch of the voice.
 Testosterone will lower the voice.
-Some transmen opt to participate in voice training to work on additional features, such as resonance, articulation, and stability in the voice.
+Some transmen participate in voice training to work on features such as resonance, articulation, projection and stability in the voice.

 FAQ: Do your services qualify for private insurance coverage?

-Yes, since I am registered Speech-Language Pathologist.
+Yes, since I am registered Speech-Language Pathologist, both in-person and online sessions may qualify.
 Make sure ask your insurance provider if you are unsure of coverage areas or budgets.